TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab6.md

 You need to import this file into `trans/minijava.str`.
 When you build your project, your name binding rules become effective in your MiniJava editor.

-You can define constraints in a `typing rules` section:
+You can define constraints in a `type rules` section:

 ```
 type rules